This is my first time taking action like this but as a Sun City homeowner I have concerns as well.

 We are for the time being winter visitors in Sun City.
 We bought our home at market value about four years ago from my mother.
 At the time, the values were reasonable and affordable.

-We ride bicycles every morning and put on about six miles in the phase one area of the community for the most part.
-That said, I’ve noticed another growing trend not mentioned in your article (“Short-term rentals on hot seat”).
+We ride bicycle every morning and put on about six miles in the phase one area of the community for the most part.
+That said, I’ve noticed another growing trend not mentioned in your article (“Short term rentals on hot seat,” Sun City Independent, March 10, 2021).
 Great article, by the way.

 Anyway, on top of the very real issues that come with the short and even longer term renters are the extra vehicles that are housed at and near these rental properties and some may even be new homeowners to the community.